Promineo-Tech/frontend-technologies/Week1/readme.md

 > Fun Fact: The title determines which words are displayed on the web page tab.

 `<body>` - The body tag is the container for all the elements that will make up a web page.
 Everything inside of the body tag will be displayed on the web page.
-This is where developers will store elements such as divs, spans, hyperlinks, text, etc.

 #### Meta Tags

 Meta tags are used to provide information about a site that can be used by search engines and other software.
 Web crawlers and search engines use the metadata contained within meta tags to evaluate, rank, and sort through websites.
-Good usage of metatags can help optimize a site's ranking in search results.

 > Note: Meta tags need to be placed inside the `<head>` tag of the file.